 This flexibility is key.
 You might want to shorten your loan term to pay off the property faster if you’re nearing retirement, or you might consolidate multiple property loans into a single, more manageable commercial loan.
 Aligning your loan structure with your broader financial plan ensures your investments are supporting your long-term vision effectively.

-Do You Qualify to Refinance Your Investment Property?
+Can You Refinance Your Investment Property?

 So, you’re thinking about refinancing your investment property – that’s a smart move that could really pay off!
 But before you get too far into planning, it’s a good idea to understand what lenders, like us here at MoFin Lending, are looking for.
 It’s a bit different than refinancing the home you live in.
 For investment properties, lenders dig a little deeper because these loans are often viewed as having a bit more risk.
 They want to see that you’re a reliable borrower and that the property itself is a solid investment that will generate income.